A single-chain nanoparticle-based mean-field theory for associative polymers: Phase diagram

 The proposed free energy expression, derived in the limit of fully-bonded polymers, depends on the two parameters $c$ and $B_2$.
 In such a plane, it is possible to calculate the binodal line (similar to the liquid-gas phase separation) and the critical point.
 More detailed explanations on the phase diagram calculation procedure are reported in the~\textit{Methods}.

-After solving the relevant equations numerically, we find that, for a given set of $\mathcal{M}$, $l$ and $m$, there is a critical value of the chain-chain second virial coefficient, $B_{2,m}^{\rm crit}$, above which the system never phase-separates.
+After numerically solving the relevant systems of equations, Eqs~\eqref{eq:coexistence} and~\eqref{eq:criticality}, we find that, for a given set of $\mathcal{M}$, $l$ and $m$, there is a critical value of the chain-chain second virial coefficient, $B_{2,m}^{\rm crit}$, above which the system never phase-separates.
 Figure~\ref{fig:phase_diag} shows examples for two systems (respectively with $m=1$ and $m=2$) previously investigated numerically, for both ideal, Fig.~\ref{fig:phase_diag}(a), and real, Fig.~\ref{fig:phase_diag}(b), chains.
-In the latter case, we also plot the values of the $B_2$ evaluated in simulations for the two types of chains with horizontal dashed lines.
+In the latter case, we also show the values of the $B_2$ evaluated in simulations for the two types of chains as horizontal dashed lines.
 The figure shows that, consistently with the numerical findings~\cite{rovigatti2022designing}, the theory predicts that the system with $m=1$ does not phase-separate, while $m = 2$ real chains do.

 Notably, for the case in which phase separation is present ($m=2$) the theory predicts a value for the concentration of the dense phase $c^{\rm dense}a^3 \sqrt{N} \approx 1$ which is in reasonable agreement with the numerical value of $\approx 1.6$~\cite{rovigatti2023}.